-Most merchants use a third party to manage their affiliate schemes.
+Most affiliate partner merchants use a third party to manage their affiliate schemes.

-For example, one such affiliate site is ShareASale, where you can sign up and get information about a lot of brands seeking affiliates.
+For example, one such affiliate site is ShareASale, where you can sign up and get information about a lot of brands seeking affiliate partnerships.
 These sites will provide you with a dashboard so you can see your payout amount, performance, and relevant news.

 Many times, you will have to fill out an application to be an affiliate for a company.
 They will want to know your experience, your following, and how you plan to get affiliate traffic to their site.